open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   * dimensions: {pid = `1001`, tid = `2`}, sum: `53`
   * dimensions: {pid = `1001`, tid = `3`}, sum: `5`

-The behavior in the first fuor periods is quite straightforward - we just take the data being reported from the asynchronous instruments and send them.
+The behavior in the first four periods is quite straightforward - we just take the data being reported from the asynchronous instruments and send them.